AdobeDocs/experience-manager-guides.en/help/product-guide/oxygen-connector/use-aem-connector.md

     >[!NOTE]
     >
     >Make sure that you check-in the topic using Oxygen Plugin for AEM Guides, if you check-in from the AEM web interface, the changes you make in Oxygen XML Author are not saved in the checked-in version of the topic.

+**Insert a reference to a topic from the Experience Manager Guides repository**

+You can also drag and drop a topic to insert the reference into a topic or a DITA map.
+>[!NOTE]
+>
+> You need to check out a file before adding any reference to it.

+The following elements are added based on the type of references:

+If you drop to the Editor with an open topic:
+-   A reference is added with `<image>` element for the images.
+-    An object element is added for a video or audio.
+-   The `<xref>`  element is added for all other references like topic, map, DITAVAL, PDF, ZIP, and XML.

+If you drop to Editor or DITA Maps Manager with an opened Map:
+-   The `<mapref>` element is added for map references, which include a DITA map, bookmap, or a Subject Scheme.
+-   The `<topicref>` element is added for all other references like topic, map, DITAVAL, PDF, ZIP, and XML.

 ## Work with attribute profiles {#id1827JA002YK}